elmahio/documentation/docs/using-the-rest-api.md

+---
+title: Using the REST API
+description: Utilize the elmah.io REST API to log messages to elmah.io from any framework.
+We provide a range of options but creating on yourself is easy.
+---

 # Using the REST API

 [TOC]

 Under the hood, everything related to communicating with elmah.io happens through our REST API.
-In this article, we will present the possibilities using the API in a use case driven approach.
-For a details reference of the various endpoints, visit the [API V3 documentation](https://api.elmah.io/swagger/index.html).
+In this article, we will present the possibilities of using the API in a use case-driven approach.
+For a detailed reference of the various endpoints, visit the [API V3 documentation](https://api.elmah.io/swagger/index.html).

 ## Security

 Security is implemented using API keys ([Where is my API key?](https://docs.elmah.io/where-is-my-api-key/)).
 When creating a new organization, a default API key is automatically created.

-You can create new keys and revoke an existing key, if you suspect that the key has been compromised.
+You can create new keys and revoke an existing key if you suspect that the key has been compromised.
 The API key acts as a secret and should not be available to people outside your team/organization.

-All requests to the elmah.io API needs the API key as either a HTTP header or query string parameter named `api_key` like this:
+All requests to the elmah.io API needs the API key as either an HTTP header or query string parameter named `api_key` like this:

 ```bash
 GET https://api.elmah.io/v3/messages/LOG_ID?api_key=MY_API_KEY